Skip to content

 Identifying and Routing Requests to Sessions

 All requests that reach linkup go through an identification process to determine which session they belong to.
-Requests that can’t be identified are rejected as a precaution.
+Requests that can’t be identified are rejected with a 422 status as a precaution.

 Let’s study this example linkup session state: